joelclermont/kendo-docs/api/dataviz/chart.md

 ### `valueAxis.line.width` : **Number** *(default: 1)*

- The width of the lines.
+ The width of the line.
+This will also effect the major and minor ticks, but not the grid lines.

 ### `valueAxis.majorGridLines` : **Object**